VicTorres23/Machine_Learning_Classifier_for_Actin_and_Myosin_in_Rotifers/README.md

     ├── Hard_Negative_Candidates.csv  # Likely false positives.
     └── Uncertain_Fragments.csv       # Partial/ambiguous sequences.
 ```
-If you use this pipeline in your research, please cite:
+## If you use this pipeline in your research, please cite:
 Rodriguez-Torres V. E., Walsh E. J., Mohl J. E. Integrative Machine Learning Framework for Detecting Cytoskeletal-Related Proteins in Rotifers: A Case Study of Actin and Myosin Including Two Rotifer Genomes. <Add more information after publication>

-Authors
+## Authors:
 Victor E. Rodriguez-Torres
 Elizabeth J. Walsh
 Jonathon E. Mohl
 The University of Texas at El Paso

-For questions about the timeline, please contact:
+## For questions about the timeline, please contact:
 Victor E. Rodriguez-Torres
 Computational Science PhD Program
 The University of Texas at El Paso